measurement-kit/measurement-kit/doc/api/net/connect.md

   libressl default CA from memory (i.e. you don't need anymore to include a CA file when setting up an application using measurement-kit).

+- *"net/ssl_allow_dirty_shutdown"* (bool): if true, this setting treats EOF received on the socket without receiving a clean SSL shutdown message as a normal EOF.
+If false, this situation is reported as `SslDirtyShutdownError`.
+  By default, this flag is false.

 - *"net/dumb_transport"*: if this key is present a dumb transport is created (i.e. a transport that is not connected to any socket).